8 Millennial Skin Woes and Their Fixes

 If these don't do the trick for you, here’s another way to fix your persistent under-eye circles.
 Try Skin Alive’s Revital Eye Treatment, which works to eliminate dark circles and fine lines.

-VII.
-PROBLEM: Puffy Eyes, Thanks to Burning the Midnight Oil
+7. Puffy Eyes, Thanks to Burning the Midnight Oil

-SOLUTION: Happy hours with your girl gang lasted till the last call?
-Or was it one of those late night calls with your SO?
+Happy hours with your girl gang lasted till the last call?
+Or was it one of those late night calls with your so?
 No matter why you stayed up all night (Hey, I ain't judging!), now you have the inevitable tired puffy eyes to flaunt all day.
 And since you can't hide behind those over-sized sunglasses all day, eye creams, DIY's, and treatments to the rescue!

-SOLUTION: If flat hair and chapped lips weren't annoying enough, most of us now have to cope with dry, flaky, and lackluster skin.
+If flat hair and chapped lips weren't annoying enough, most of us now have to cope with dry, flaky, and lackluster skin.
 Now you can either play the blame game (it’s the weather, it’s my lotion) or you can fight back.
 Here are a few ways to combat scaly skin: